SHREYESHKAR/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

+# NAME : SHREYESHKAR SEKAR
+# REFERENCE NUMBER :24900622

 # SERIAL-IN-SERIAL-OUT-SHIFTREGISTER

 **AIM:**

-To implement  SISO Shift Register using verilog and validating their functionality using their functional tables
+To implement  SISO Shift Register using verilog and validating their functionality using their functional table.

 **SOFTWARE REQUIRED:**